 Lastly, the financial strategy portion provides insight into the monetary aspects of the company.
 Additionally, if the business is already in operation, this section needs to cover the financial history of the organization, along with projections for the future (next three years).
 If creating a business plan before opening your company, the forecast included in your document needs citations on these figures.

 It’s important to remember that the last portion of a business plan is one of the most vital parts for investors, bank loan officers, and business partners.
-For instance, sharing financial information is a tangible resource providing evidence on the health and potential of your organization.
+For instance, sharing financial statements is a tangible resource providing evidence on the health and potential of your organization.
 Without sharing these specifics, those you’re interested in working with have nothing showing them their investment will be a profitable one.

 In an article for Inc, Elizabeth Wasserman consults with Tim Berry, founder of business planning software, Palo Alto.
 He points out financial strategies aren’t written top to bottom.
 As a result, it’s a process that will skip around a bit since many of the numbers will inform the others.